Submissions

 Abstract

-Provide in abstract giving a brief, structured but informative summary of the contents and conclusions contained in the paper.
-The abstract should be no longer than 100 words and not contain abbreviations or specialized terms.
+The abstract should be a single paragraph that summarizes the findings and conclusions of the article.
+The abstract should be no longer than 100-150 words and should not contain abbreviations or specialized terms.

 Keywords